Ukraine conflict: Russian rouble plunges after new sanctions announced

 Russians are already waiting in long lines, worried that their bank cards may stop working or that limits will be placed on the amount of cash they can withdraw.

-And some of the European operations of Sberbank, the Russian state owned bank are failing according to regulators.
+And some of the European operations of Sberbank, the Russian state owned bank, are failing according to regulators.

 The new ban on the Central Bank of Russia's ability to use its roughly $630bn in foreign reserves undermines its ability to defend the rouble.
 Inflation is likely to go up because of the currency's weakness.